-A Loganberry and black raspberry cross developed in Scotland where it was named after the Tay River.
-The juicy, cone-shaped deep winered fruit can be up to 4cm (1.5 inches) long and are packed with intense raspberry flavour.
-Makes wonderful jams, pies and wines.
-High in Vitamin C and bioflavanoids and a good source of folate and fiber.
-Vigorous, very prickly vines grow 1.8-2 meters (6-7') tall and require trellising.
-Best suited for a sunny, sheltered spot like a south facing wall.
-SELF-FERTILE | ZONE 5 | HARVEST: EARLY AUG.
+SELF-FERTILE | ZONE 5/6 | HARVEST: LATE JULY-AUG.
+205-0483

-2 yr old canes 205-4582 BOYSEN BERRY
+3 yr old canes

-NO AVAILIBILITY FOR 2020 LOGANBERRY NO AVAILIBILITY FOR 2020 -Blackberries (Rubus fruiticosus)
+\$19.95 EACH

+TAYBERRY

+(Rubus fruiticosus x R. idaeus) NO AVAILIBILITY FOR 2021

+-Blackberries

+(Rubus fruiticosus)

-Although wild blackberries are common they tend to be small and seedy.
+Although wild blackberries are common

+they tend to be small and seedy.
 Of the numerous cultivated varieties that have been developed, only a few will tolerate our Canadian winters.
 All blackberries adore intense sun, heat and humidity, so even though we offer the hardiest varieties, they desire a sunny site and will benefit from winter protection.

-LISTED IN APPROXIMATE ORDER OF RIPENING.
+Another thing to consider-the blackberry plant itself is actually a medicinal herb.
+The leaves and even the roots have proven to be very beneficial for treating a host of human ailments.

 BALSOR HARDY BLACK

 The Balsor family in Kings, Nova Scotia have been cultivating this variety for most of a century.
 Bob Osborne says it is the only blackberry which is completely hardy in their New Brunswick climate.
-Mid-sized berries are firm, savoury and sweet, ripening over an extended time period.
+Mid-sized berries are firm, savoury and sweet, ripening over an extended time

+period.
 Vigorous, productive and very thorny.

-SELF-FERTILE | ZONE 3/4 | HARVEST: LATE JULY 205-0382 2 yr old canes
+SELF-FERTILE | ZONE 3/4 | HARVEST: LATE JULY

+NO AVAILIBILITY FOR 2021

 Thornless Blackberries

 TRIPLE CROWN

-Named for excelling in three categories - flavour, productivity and vigour.
+Named for excelling in three categories flavour, productivity and vigour.
 Very large berries with superb flavour are borne on rugged thornless canes which can reach up to 4.5 m (15 ft) long.
 Give it a trellis against a south facing wall.
 Ripens a week before Chester.

-SELF-FERTILE | ZONE 5 | HARVEST: EARLY AUG.
-205-4682 2 yr old canes

-CHESTER

-Considered to be one of the most winter hardy and productive thornless varieties available, Chester produces large, very sweet, high quality berries with great flavour.
+\$11.95 EACH SELF-FERTILE | ZONE 5 | HARVEST: EARLY AUG.
+205-4682 2 yr old canes CHESTER Considered to be one of the most winter hardy and productive thornless varieties available, Chester produces large, very sweet, high quality berries with great flavour.
 Excellent for fresh use, jams, jellies and baking.
 The vigorous semi-trailing plant can grow canes up to 3.5 meters (12') long so it benefits from trellising.
 Shows good resistance to cane blight.